What I do:

 To get details about how to work me and schedule a complimentary kick-off call, head over here.

-I completed my Bachelor's degree at Santa Clara University and earned my naturopathic doctorate (ND) from the National College of Natural Medicine (NCNM) in Portland, OR.
+I completed my Bachelor's degree at Santa Clara University and earned my naturopathic doctorate (ND) from the National University of Natural Medicine (NUNM) in Portland, OR.
 I am licensed by the California Naturopathic Medicine Committee and am a member of the California Naturopathic Doctors Association (CNDA).

 I'm also a iRest® teacher-in-training Level I and my teaching is informed by the teachings of Richard Miller and the Integrative Restoration Institute.